profsmith89/ctps/_sources/chap06.md

 The start of the raw data in `cosmo.jpg`, as displayed by a hexdump program.
 ```

+## Reading a hexdump

-**Reading a hexdump.** {numref}`Figure %s<c06_fig2_ref>` shows the output of hexdump when it reads the file `cosmo.jpg`.
+{numref}`Figure %s<c06_fig2_ref>` shows the output of hexdump when it reads the file `cosmo.jpg`.
 The black characters in the 2-dimensional (2D) array in the middle of this figure are hexadecimal numbers corresponding to the contents of the file.
 Yes, the file contains nothing but lots and lots of numbers.

 The blue numbers at the left and top (also in hexadecimal) are displayed so that you can easily determine the index of any pair of black digits, when you think about the file's contents as a long 1-dimensional (1D) sequence of pairs.
 For example, the first pair of black hexadecimal digits in the upper left-hand corner of the 2D array is `FF`, and this pair is given offset `00000000` (i.e., the row number plus the column number).
 The next pair to the right (`D8`) is given the offset `00000001`.
 The last pair in the first row (`48`) has offset `0000000f`, and it is followed in the file by the first pair in the second row (`00`) at offset `00000010`.
 In other words, while hexdump prints the file contents as a 2D array, you should think of it as a long 1D array.